How Attackers Evade Secure Email Gateways & How to Stop Them

 Modern SEGs employ sophisticated content analysis to identify suspicious language, phishing indicators, and malicious code.
 In response, attackers have developed numerous obfuscation techniques to conceal malicious content.

 Text-based obfuscation methods include invisible character insertion, homoglyph substitution (using visually similar characters from different character sets), and directional text manipulation.
-According to a 2025 Agari analysis, 47% of sophisticated phishing emails now employ some form of text obfuscation specifically designed to bypass natural language processing systems.
+Many sophisticated phishing emails now employ some form of text obfuscation specifically designed to bypass natural language processing systems.

-Image-based attacks have increased by 56% in 2024 according to Cisco Talos Intelligence, with attackers embedding text in images to bypass content scanning.
+Image-based attacks have increased according to security researchers, with attackers embedding text in images to bypass content scanning.
 Advanced campaigns now use slight visual distortions that remain readable to humans but confuse optical character recognition systems used by security tools.

 For malicious attachments, obfuscation techniques include embedding code within benign-looking documents, using uncommon file formats not fully parsed by security systems, and implementing polymorphic malware that changes its signature with each delivery.
-A recent HP Wolf Security report found that 35% of successful malware infections used file types or structures specifically chosen to evade standard security parsing.
+Security research has found that successful malware infections often used file types or structures specifically chosen to evade standard security parsing.

 Exploiting SEG Architectural Limitations